Subject Guides

 Year's Work in Critical & Cultural Theory: Year’s Work in Critical and Cultural Theory is a companion volume to Year’s Work in English Studies.
 It provides a narrative bibliography of published work, recording significant debates and issues of interest across a broad range of research in the humanities and social sciences.
 As the fields of critical and cultural studies shift, so the range and scope of the journal alters, and current volumes include chapters on Disability Studies, Digital Humanities, and Animal Studies.
 YWCCT functions as a bibliographical tool of practical use to scholars and students alike, as well as a lively collaboration with contemporary debates.

-Setting up alerts for your journals: Once you've found a journal in a journal search, click on the link to access the journal electronically, then look for the Alert feature.
+Setting up alerts for your journals: Once you have found a journal in a journal search, click on the link to access the journal electronically, then look for the Alert feature.